Development of an early warning method incorporating pre-supernova neutrino light curves: Alarm sensitivity to pre-supernova neutrinos

 \section{Alarm sensitivity to pre-supernova neutrinos}

+The alarm performance using rate+time analysis is evaluated for KamLAND, SK and their combined sensitivity.
+The reference model set used in the likelihood includes available models in the $15$--$25\,\mathrm{M_\odot}$ range.
+The benchmark signal injections shown below, however, are restricted to $15\,\mathrm{M_\odot}$ models, following the setup of \cite{CombinedAlarm2024}.
+These results should therefore be interpreted as representative performance benchmarks rather than a systematic survey over progenitor mass.

-The performance of the proposed method is evaluated for KamLAND, SK and their combined sensitivity.
-Signal injections are generated from the models by Odrzywolek and Patton, assuming a $15\,\mathrm{M}_\odot$ star at $150\,\mathrm{pc}$ with either normal or inverted neutrino mass ordering, following \cite{CombinedAlarm2024}.
+Signal injections are generated from the models by Odrzywolek and Patton, assuming a $15\,\mathrm{M}_\odot$ star at $150\,\mathrm{pc}$ with either normal or inverted neutrino mass ordering.
 The reference light-curve models used in the likelihood are those listed in Table \ref{table:ReferenceModel}.
 We focus on the alarm performance for $\alpha$ Orionis (Betelgeuse), a nearby candidate for a future core collapse event.
 Observational studies suggest that Betelgeuse has an initial mass in the range $17$--$25\,\mathrm{M}_\odot$ (\cite{Dolan2016}, \cite{Joyce_2020}).
 Conservatively, we adopt $15$--$25\,\mathrm{M_\odot}$ for the reference.
-To assess robustness to model mismatch, we evaluate sensitivity when the injected true pre-SN light curve model differs from the reference model; unless otherwise noted, the reference assumes a star at $150\,\mathrm{pc}$ with normal neutrino mass ordering, because it predicts a higher survival probability than inverted neutrino mass ordering, resulting in a larger observable event rate while retaining similar temporal features.
+Due to our incomplete understanding of stellar evolution, uncertainties still remain in modeling true pre-SN signals.
+Therefore, we perform a conservative sensitivity evaluation considering the degradation of efficiency when the injected true pre-SN light curve model differs from the reference models.
+Unless otherwise noted, the reference assumes a star at a fixed distance of $150\,\mathrm{pc}$ with normal neutrino mass ordering, because it predicts a higher survival probability than inverted neutrino mass ordering, resulting in a larger observable event rate while retaining similar temporal features.

 Figure \ref{fig:KLAlarmPerformance} compares the time evolution of the expected FAR between rate-only and rate+time analysis for KamLAND.
 The analysis time window for the rate+time analysis is set to $200\,\mathrm{h}$, roughly spanning from the onset of silicon burning to core collapse.
 The horizontal dashed line marks a FAR of one per century.
 For an injection based on the Odrzywolek model with normal neutrino mass ordering, the KamLAND rate+time method achieves the best performance among the tested configurations and issues an alert $\geq 14.5\,\mathrm{h}$ before core collapse.
 Figure \ref{fig:SKAlarmPerformance} shows the SK FAR comparison.
 The analysis time window for the SK rate+time analysis is set to $48\,\mathrm{h}$.
 In the most favorable case, the SK rate+time analysis issues an alert $\geq 11.6\,\mathrm{h}$ before core collapse.